 Accessories Every Guitarist Need

 Playing the guitar requires a lot more accessories than only strings and guitar picks.
-Either it is to perform better or be unique; every guitarist has their preferences when it comes to guitar accessories.
+Whether it is to perform better or be unique, every guitarist has their preferences regarding guitar accessories.

 However, in reality, there are hundreds of variations to choose from made by different companies.
 Today I will try to discuss various guitar accessories and how to choose them well.